 • Expository Writing: a two or four-week class that has proven to successfully prepare students for the writing demands in the upper school.

-• Film and Documentary Production: this class will focus students on the basics of film-making, and prepares for enrollment into Honors Film.
+• US Film Production I: this class will focus students on the basics of film-making, and prepares for enrollment into Honors Film.
 Successful completion of this class earns one elective Visual Arts credit.

 • Capital Markets and Investing: a one-week course that will focus on the basics of investing, including an examination of the stock and bond markets, fundamentals of investing in a diverse range of assets, including stocks, bonds, and currencies, the vital role that different capital markets play in the modern economy, such as the Dow Jones Industrial Average, S&P 500, and other international stock markets.
 Attention will also be given to the basics of derivatives, including short-sales, swaps, and other hedge instruments and the role that private-equity and hedge funds play in the modern economy.
 Class meets from 8am-5pm daily for one week.